smurphos/cinnamox-gtk-theme/README.md

 The cinnamon theme includes in Cinnamox-gtk-theme is authored by me.
 A version has now been merged upstream to [Oomox-gtk-theme](https://github.com/actionless/oomox-gtk-theme) and the [Oomox](https://github.com/actionless/oomox) app version 1.60+ has the option to build a cinnamon theme.

+Cinnamox-gtk-theme has some cinnamox specific changes applied to the theme code so will produce a slightly different output to [Oomox](https://github.com/actionless/oomox).
+Having said improvements to either theme are often merged upstream / downstream.

-Cinnamox-gtk-theme differs from [Oomox-gtk-theme](https://github.com/actionless/oomox-gtk-theme) only in a few cosmetic tweaks to the theme SCSS code and the inclusion of theme definitions and helper scripts used to build the [Cinnamox Themes](https://github.com/smurphos/cinnamox_themes/releases).
+Cinnamon-gtk-theme also includes the theme definitions and helper scripts used to build the [Cinnamox Themes](https://github.com/smurphos/cinnamox_themes/releases)

 ### Instructions